-How to proceed when a crow or any other animal takes your golf ball.
+How should you proceed when a bird or any other animal takes your golf ball?

-I didn’t see it but there were crows flying low over the fairway like a scene from The Birds.
-I’d seen them take golf balls before on a number of occasions.
-I have no idea what they do with them or why they take them.
-On this occasion I’m sure it was less about cleaning up the area and more about wrecking my round.
+There were crows flying low over the fairway like a scene from The Birds.
+I’d seen them take golf balls before but I had no idea why or what they do with them.
+On this occasion, it felt like a deliberate act to ruin my scorecard.

 Was there any chance I could play another?
 Get a drop?
 Anything?
 Surely?

 Rule 19-1 states that;

 “If a ball in motion is accidentally deflected or stopped by any outside agency, it is a rub of the green, there is no penalty and the ball must be played as it lies…”

 And Rule 18-1 covers the ball at rest situation:

 “If a ball at rest is moved by an outside agency, there is no penalty and the ball must be replaced.